 President Jaramiah Lucero, 17, helped tear apart broken pallets to construct a compost bin.

 "We spent a couple of hours in the morning hours assisted by garden coordinator Joann Clifford," Lucero said, a palpable, restless energy coming through his every word.
-"We really seemed to help and learn a bunch in the process."

 After tending to the garden, Lucero and four other club members took their efforts down to the Aztec Recycling Center to help separate recyclable items.
 Lucero has led his club to effect change at Aztec High School this year, spreading the word about the recycling center and pushing to reduce the amount of landfill trash by students.

 "I really noticed Aztec needed help raising awareness," Kingsbury said.
 "And, man, Jaramiah has the recycling movement in his blood.
 It's quite amazing to see the ripple effect one energetic guy can produce."

 At San Juan College on Sunday, the club helped pick up the tens of thousands of luminarias after the campus-wide holiday display.

 "The Keystone club were a great group among the volunteers we had to help clean up after our event," Marsha Sterlington, student activities director, said.
 "They just showed up and we really appreciate that kind of support."